au-ts/sddf/examples/echo_server/README.md

 results.
 The timer subsystem is used by the echo server clients to create the regular timeouts that the IP stack requires to function.

+In addition to an ethernet driver, we also make use of a serial driver and timer driver.
+The serial driver is used for logging DHCP messages, benchmarking results, etc.
+The timer driver is used as the IP stack needs to be able to set regular timeouts to function.

 To learn more about the benchmarking architecture and setup, see the [benchmarking section below](#benchmarking).